DOMELAND/auth-middle-server/README.md

 ### Local server

-1. you can set the server PORT in dotenv config file：".env "
+1. you can set server listening PORT in dotenv config file：`vim .env`
 2. start server run the command: `npm start`

 ### Run the auth server as a service using pm2